RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/58-HEB.md

 <sup>13</sup> In that he says, “A new covenant”, he has made the first obsolete.
 But that which is becoming obsolete and grows aged is near to vanishing away.

 > - <sup>a</sup> 5.
 Exodus 25:40
 > - <sup>b</sup> 8.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>c</sup> 11.
 TR reads “neighbor” instead of “fellow citizen”
 > - <sup>d</sup> 12.
 Jeremiah 31:31-34